membranes/graphs/docs/source/model/study.md

 <br>

-## Structure Expectations for Modelling
+## Structural Expectations for Modelling

 Prior to tokenization, each word of a sentence/paragraph must be tagged.[^limits]